brianhigh/research-computing/lab/Rintropresentation.md

 Purpose:

-- find a sequence of instructions (algorithm) that will automate performing a specific task to solve a problem
+- Find a sequence of instructions (algorithm) that will automate performing a specific task to solve a problem

 ## Remember